-And if we had to trace this back to where it began, it would lead us to the Attention Mechanism.
+And if we had to trace this back to where it began, it would lead us to the Attention Mechanism in deep learning.
 It is, to put it simply, a revolutionary concept that is changing the way we apply deep learning.

 If you’re working in NLP (or want to do so), you simply must know what the Attention mechanism is and how it works.

 In this article, we will discuss the basics of several kinds of Attention Mechanisms, how they work, and what the underlying assumptions and intuitions behind them are.
 We will also provide some mathematical formulations to express the Attention Mechanism completely along with relevant code on how you can easily implement architectures related to Attention in Python.

 - How Attention Mechanism was Introduced in Deep Learning

 - Understanding the Attention Mechanism

 - Implementing a Simple Attention Model in Python using Keras

 - Global vs. Local Attention